-- Net investment in capital assets consists of the School District's total investment in capital assets, net of accumulated depreciation, and reduced by outstanding debt obligations related to those capital assets.
-To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets. - 2.
-Restricted net position consists of resources for which the School District is legally or contractually obligated to spend in accordance with restrictions imposed by external third parties or imposed by law through constitutional provisions or enabling legislation. - Unrestricted net position consists of resources not meeting the definition of the two preceding categories.
-Unrestricted net position often has constraints on resources imposed by management which can be removed or modified.
+- 1. Investment in capital assets consists of the School District's total investment in capital assets, net of accumulated depreciation. - 2.
+Restricted net position consists of resources for which the School District is legally or contractually obligated to spend in accordance with restrictions imposed by external third parties or imposed by law through constitutional provisions or enabling legislation. - 3.
+Unrestricted net position consists of resources not meeting the definition of the two preceding categories.
+Unrestricted net positon often has constraints on resources imposed by management which can be removed or modified.